damurashov/nRF52-Zephyr-Docker/README.md

 ./launch.sh
 ```

-Congrats!
+- Congrats!
 You're inside.
 When first time there, launch;
+- WARNING: this will create the workspace in the same `$PWD` you run it.
+If you're not ok with it, make a symbolic link to whenever you want it to be;

 ```
 cd ~